+Director of Development: Mella Castner

+Director of Volunteers and Special Events: Amanda Warner

-Donations: Mella Castner Volunteers: Amanda Warner Executive Director: Dan Reynolds
+Executive Director: Dan Reynolds

 Accreditation

 Akron Rotary Camp is proud to be accredited by the American Camp Association (ACA).
 Together we are dedicated to enriching the lives of children through the camp experience.
 Akron Rotary Camp has voluntarily complied with up to 300 standards of health, safety and program quality - from staff qualifications and training to emergency management.
 ACA Accreditation is the parents' best evidence of a camp's commitment to health and safety.
 For more information about ACA or ACA Accreditation visit: www.campparents.org.